 With attention heatmaps, you can determine which content is interesting to your users and what they skip over.

 Irrelevant web content and other un-engaging elements increase visitor frustration and cause high bounce and abandonment rates.
 By understanding which parts of a page are interesting (and which are not), businesses can eliminate roadblocks to conversion, optimize advertising locations, and create more of the content that engages users

 Scroll Reach Heatmaps

-Understanding the scroll habits of the actual visitors to a site helps customer experience pros optimize page length and arrangement of elements within it.
+Understanding the scroll habits of the actual visitors on a site helps customer experience pros optimize page length and arrangement of elements within it.